sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_16_JWT/embedding_16_JWT.md

 <img src="assets/accounttypes17fixed.png" width="800"/>

-Replace the three placeholders with the values we saved from earlier steps:
+Replace the six placeholders with the values we saved from earlier steps:

 For example:
 <img src="assets/accounttypes18.png" width="800"/>